 Wealthsimple was founded in September of 2014 in Toronto, Ontario Canada.
 Shortly thereafter it acquired ShareOwner Investments, the country’s first robo-advisor.

 Wealthsimple Financial Inc. is an online investment management service focused on making “investing easier for millennials.”
 The firm was founded in September 2014 by Michael Katchen and is based in Toronto.
-As of May 2017, the firm had over C$1,000,000,000 in assets under management.
+As of August 2019, the firm had over C$5,000,000,000 in assets under management.

-Wealthsimple has over $1 billion Canadian dollars in assets under management ($785 million U.S.) and over 30,000 clients as of May 2017.
-They're growing at a decent rate, and with the jump to the U.S. market in January 2017, that promises to accelerate.
+Wealthsimple has over $5 billion Canadian dollars in assets under management ($3.75 million U.S.) and over 175,000 clients as of August 2019.
+They’re growing at a decent rate, and with the jump to the U.S. market in January 2017, that can only accelerate.

 The company has garnered several awards in it’s first few years including: